-Memento director Christopher Nolan preceded his Dark Knight days with this riveting suspense thriller starring Al Pacino as a troubled cop probing a murder in the permanent daylight of Alaska.
+Director Christopher Nolan warms up for Dark Knight duty with this riveting suspense thriller starring Al Pacino as a troubled cop probing a murder in the permanent daylight of Alaska.
 Chief suspect: a sneeringly effective and totally against-type Robin Williams.
-Hilary Swank is also on the ice-cold case.
+Hilary Swank lends Pacino a hand as the local cop on the ice-cold case.

 There was always going to be something fishy going on in a town that prides itself as being the halibut capital of the world.

 So when inexperienced police in the north Alaskan port of Nightmute can't solve the brutal murder of a 17-year-old girl they call in help.

 Veteran LAPD detective Will Dormer (Pacino) and his partner Hap (Donovan) fly north... but along with their luggage they also bring other baggage.

 They are both the subject of an Internal Affairs investigation back in LA and Hap is ready to cut a deal - a move Dormer predicts will bring him down.

 The careworn cop immediately sets to work gleaning evidence the local rozzers have overlooked and a stake-out at a remote cabin pays dividends when the killer shows up.